1aggarcia/keep-jumping/notes.md

 - [ ] Reduce redundant checks on pull request
 - [ ] Introduce unit tests for the frontend
 - [ ] Add database credentials to CI/CD for automated deployment
+- [ ] Add Github action to auto-deploy server to GCP
 - [*] Switch from fly.io to Google Cloud Run to host server
 - [x] Type Check on build
 - [x] CI linting